Walter Runciman, 1st Viscount Runciman of Doxford: Opposing total war

-At Board of Trade
+Board of Trade

 In May 1915, after seeking Sir Edward Grey's counsel at the Foreign Office, Runciman agreed to serve in Asquith's new coalition government.
 Asquith had formed this without consulting most of the outgoing Liberal cabinet; a week later he was promoted to President of the Board of Trade.
-By October, the cabinet was in open conflict, with the Conservatives (and the Chancellor, Lloyd George) demanding the introduction of conscription.
-He threatened to resign over the issue, but in the end did not do so when it was carried into law in the Military Service Act 1916.
+By October, the cabinet was in open conflict, with the Conservatives (and Chancellor Lloyd George) demanding the introduction of conscription.
+He threatened to resign over the issue but in the end did not do so when it was carried into law in the Military Service Act 1916.

 Like McKenna, Runciman was against total warfare of which Compulsory Service formed a major part.
-He resented the Conservative Army interests pre-eminent in government from spring 1916; General Haig had been convinced they intended to split the cabinet against Asquith.
+He resented the Conservative Army interests pre-eminent in government from spring 1916.
+General Haig had been convinced they intended to split the cabinet against Asquith.
 Runciman and his allies continued to argue that conscription would damage the war effort by "depleting industry"; Margot Asquith had already tried to split up the axis within the Cabinet by inviting Runciman and then McKenna to tea separately.
 However, Runciman continued to enjoy good relations with the Chancellor because they shared the aims of improving trade receipts, reducing debt, and increasing output.

 Runciman resigned along with the rest of Asquith's government in December 1916.
 He did not serve in the new coalition headed by David Lloyd George.
 In the splits that were to rage in the Liberal Party for the next seven years, Runciman remained prominent in opposition to Lloyd George, especially when the latter became Leader of the Liberal Party in 1926.

-He lost his seat in the 1918 general election, and failed to get elected in the 1920 Edinburgh North by-election, but was returned for Swansea West in the 1924 general election.
+He lost his seat in the 1918 general election, and failed to get elected in the 1920 Edinburgh North by-election but was returned for Swansea West in the 1924 general election.
+That same year, Runciman and a handful of other Liberals set up a “Radical Group” within the Liberal Party, with Runciman defining it as such: “The distinctive characteristic of the Radical group is that they are not embarrassed by compromise in any direction either Right or Left.
+They do not regard politics as a game, and they do not wish to arrive at understandings with their opponents for the compromise of their principles.”